WaveEngine/EvergineDocs/manual/addons/xrv/modules/index.md

 ---

+This is the list of our current public modules.
+You can see them working running our [public XRV sample](https://github.com/EvergineTeam/XRVSample).

 ## [Image Gallery](imageGallery/index.md)

 With this module you can display images in XR space, with no limitation in their number.
 Images will be displayed one by one.